 Midwest Center for Youth & Families offers specialized residential treatment for children and adolescents with complex mental illnesses.
 Conditions we treat include (but are not limited to) bipolar disorder, borderline features, depression, severe ADHD, suicidal and self-harming behaviors as well as the long term effects of low self-esteem.

-We serve male and female youth ages 10–18.
+We serve males 12–18 and females 10–18.
 Our locked and secure therapeutic residential units are separated by age and gender.

 Midwest Center of Kouts, Indiana